What is the service?

 Is there a cost for the service?

-No, the service is completely free to the befriendee (older person).
-However, there are no resources to cover any out of pocket expenses a volunteer may incur such as travel costs for an occasional small outing.
+No, the service is completely free to the befriendee (older/vulnerable person).
+However, there are limited resources to cover the out-of-pocket expenses a volunteer may incur, such as travel costs for an occasional small outing.
 Donations are gratefully received to contribute towards their expenses.

 How can the service be accessed?